gregbuehler/mongodb-express-redux-mithril-universal-start/README.md

 -  Slick & efficient JWT+bcrypt+mongodb authentication
 -  User Email verification when registered.
 -  Userid is used to login instead of email.
--  Browser-sync and nodemon are used for easy development.
+-  Browser-sync and nodemon are used for live reloading the browser in development.

 ## requirement
 -   MongoDB is required.